Medical Billing & Coding Specialist

 What are the required courses and what is the suggested schedule?
 How long does the program take to complete?
 Where are the classes held?

-- The program can be completed in approximately 13 months attending class two nights per week or in 27 months taking class one night per week.
+- The program can be completed in approximately 10 months attending classes two nights per week following the recommended course sequence.

 - The program is offered evenings (a few courses are offered via internet).

-- It is offered completely in Harrisburg.
-Many classes are offered at the Lancaster and York campuses.
+- The program is offered completely in Harrisburg, Lebanon, and Lancaster.
 Some classes are available online.

 What are the program admission criteria?